icono_instalar_ios_web icono_instalar_ios_web icono_instalar_android_web

 Venture capital is a powerful mechanism for financing innovation.
 The current wave of VCs investing at higher and higher valuations has been great for getting large amounts of money into the hands of founders to build great new products and technologies.
 We’ve participated in many of these funding rounds and have seen our portfolio companies go on to make real changes in the world.
 But on the other hand, we’ve also realized that these higher valuation VCs can harm communities by limiting their ability to participate in any meaningful way.

 VC involvement does not need to disappear and in many cases is necessary for the survival of early-stage projects building on the cutting edge.
-But as capital pours into crypto, when asymmetric opportunities are presented, funds will race for returns rather than long-term desarrollo.
+But as capital pours into crypto, when asymmetric opportunities are presented, funds will race for returns rather than long-term development.

 Private capital may have a big influence on the fate of these new attempts to some extent, and these fates will depend on community participation.
 Community members and smaller retail investors, not private funds, are critical to the future of any network.
 Decentralization happens because of them – both communities and builders, users and owners should overlap as much as possible.